01702 939760 info@meteorwrite.co.uk

 • Identification data – includes government issued identification numbers such as national insurance number, passport number and driving licence number;

-• Product data – includes information about quotes, policies and claims (including policy and claims history);
+• Product data – includes information about quotes, policies, schemes, and renewal dates;

 • Claims data – if a claim is made under an insurance policy, this includes information about the claim collected from you and relevant third parties, e.g., witnesses;